Is Barracuda Safe to Eat? CDC Guidelines & Safety Tips 2026

 Many compare barracuda's eating quality favorably to more expensive fish like snapper or sea bass.
 The meat's natural oils provide richness without being overly fatty.
 Small barracudas tend to have sweeter, more delicate meat than larger specimens, another reason to stick with smaller fish for consumption.

 Nutritionally, barracuda provides excellent lean protein, omega-3 fatty acids, and essential minerals.
 A 3-ounce serving contains approximately 20 grams of protein with only 2 grams of fat.
-However, these nutritional benefits must be weighed against potential ciguatera risks.
+However, these nutritional benefits must be weighed against potential ciguatera and mercury risks.

 How to Prepare and Cook Barracuda Safely?